-In the first part of the paper, we directly assesses whether EXIM is able to generate additional trade for the US net of market share reallocation among US firms.
-We estimate the marginal impact of the shutdown on exports from 2010 to 2019 using bilateral customs data, which record the annual value of exports for each country disaggregated by product and destination country.
+In the first part of the paper, we directly assess whether EXIM is able to generate additional trade for the US, net of market share reallocation among US firms.
+We estimate the marginal impact of the shutdown on exports from 2010 to 2019 using bilateral customs data, which record the annual value of exports disaggregated by product and destination country.
 To measure the importance of EXIM trade financing for a given product, we compute the ratio of EXIM financing relative to the product's total value of exports.
 Before the shutdown, EXIM's trade financing accounted for 0.8% of the value of US exports, with substantial variation across products.

-Our empirical strategy compares changes in US exports of a given product exported with EXIM support to a given destination with those of other developed countries.
+Our empirical strategy compares changes in US exports of a given product that received EXIM support sold to a given destination with the exports of those same products to the same destinations by other developed countries.
 Using this within-product variation in EXIM intensity means that we do not compare the evolution of different products and therefore are not assuming that all product sales would have evolved similarly absent the shutdown.
+We also do not require a random allocation of EXIM financing across products nor randomness in the timing of the shutdown itself.
 Instead, our identifying assumption is that there were no US-specific product-level shocks correlated with EXIM exposure that occurred exactly at the same time as the shutdown.
-This means that we do not require a random allocation of EXIM financing across products nor randomness in the timing of the shutdown itself.